jafari-dev/better-git-commits/README.md

 🔑 *The above examples are just some template and they are not a rule.
 You can use them in any other styles.*

+### 8. Separate References to The Codes and Specialized Terms

+Sometimes commit messages to contain references to variables, functions, methods, classes, and specialized terms.
+Whenever you need to write a specialized term or the name of a variable/function/method/class or anything similar, wrap its name in a couple of backticks or quotation marks.
+It helps the reader detect that the wrapped word is different from others and is a reference to the codebase.

+❌ `Upgrade Jest and React Testing Library to the latest versions`

+✅ `Upgrade 'Jest' and 'React Testing Library' to the latest versions`

+❌ `Use for-in loop instead of for-of loop inside calculatePrice function`

+✅ `Use 'for-of' loop instead of 'for-in' loop inside the 'calculatePrice' function`

+### 9. Extra Tips

+* Write your messages just in English!
+Not any other language.

+* Don't put dot (`.`) at the end of your messages.

+❌ `Install 'Redux' and 'Redux Toolkit' libraries.`

+✅ `Install 'Redux' and 'Redux Toolkit' libraries`

+* Capitalize the first letter of the commit message.

+❌ `write integration test for 'Settings' module`

+✅ `Write integration test for 'Settings' module`

+* Wrap lines at 72 characters.
+(Always there exist exceptions)

+* Don't use urls in the messages.